pgjdbc/pgjdbc/docs/documentation/head/ssl-client.md

 `keytool -keystore $JAVA_HOME/lib/security/cacerts -alias postgresql -import -file server.crt.der`

 The default password for the cacerts keystore is `changeit`.
-The alias to postgresql is not important and you may select any name you desire.
+Setting the alias to postgresql is not required.
+You may apply any name you wish.

 If you do not have access to the system cacerts truststore you can create your own truststore.